project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 - you should have python on both machines
   `sudo apt install python`

-- single ssh key for both application server and db server
+- single ssh key for both application server and db server; If you don't have that please run these commands below
   ```
   ssh-keygen -f sunbird
   scp-copy-id -i sunbird.pub username@localhost